thefossguy/blog/content/posts/0002_convert_mutable_var_to_immutable_rs.md

 `rustc` is complaining that on line 6, column 5 of "test.rs", it is referring to `x` as immutable.

-But didn't we declare `x` on as `mut` on line 2?
+But didn't we declare `x` as `mut` on line 2?
 Yes, we did.

 Now, check the 5<sup>th</sup> line.
 There I assigned `x` to itself, making use of Rust's _shadowing_ feature.
 The name `x` is now pointing to a different storage that is immutable, but has the value of `&mut x` assigned to it.

 {{< notice info >}}
-Please note that in the above explanation, I only use `&mut x` to demonstrate that the _value_ of mutable variable `x` gets copied.
+Please note that in the above explanation, I only use "`&mut x`" to demonstrate that the _value_ of mutable variable `x` gets copied.
 This does not mean that the new `x` will point to `&mut x`.
 {{< /notice >}}